momndl/Betriebsstellenverzeichnis_REST_Java/README.md

 Use a get request with /betriebsstelle/RL-100numberYouWantToGetInformation <br>
 e.G. /betriebsstelle/XBHS <br> <br>
+if the values of the returned are NULL, there is no matching RL100-Code.

-To change a file, simply edit the filepath at csvHandler.readCsv()method in BsvController class.
+To change a file, edit the filepath at csvHandler.readCsv()method in BsvController class.